About us

 Antler River Media is an independent local media outlet that reports on a variety of stories in London that are often left out from local corporation-driven mainstream media.
 London is home to vibrant communities of workers, artists, and activists.
 Each of them emanating a lifetime of stories that deserve to be heard and struggles that deserve to be unearthed.
 Antler River Media creates a space for these stories, dreams, and struggles by providing a media outlet that speaks with Londoners, not for them.

-We also value stories from local artists, workers, students, and any community members who feel that their realities are ignored by mainstream media.
+We value stories from local artists, workers, students, and any community members who feel that their realities are ignored by mainstream media.
 We welcome you to share your stories with us.

 What is a Co-op?